When working with brands, I’m constantly surprised at how few of them have a style guide they can share with us.

 Our team uses Google docs exclusively for client work.
 There’s nothing like knowing everyone has access to the most up-to-date version of whatever it is you’re working on!
 This is relevant because the style guide we use simply links to every font and logo anyone might need to access.

-and we use it all the time.
+and I use it all the time.

 Because using a style guide like this means not having to memorize the hex codes (or, heaven forbid, the RGB codes) to every color.